DevFabrizio/Fabrizio-Project-Five/README2.md

 | YearBuilt     | Original construction date                                             | 1872 - 2010                                                                                                                   |
 | YearRemodAdd  | Remodel date (same as construction date if no remodeling or additions) | 1950 - 2010                                                                                                                   |
 | SalePrice     | Sale Price                                                             | 34900 - 755000                                                                                                                |

-## Business Requirements

-The business requirements established with Lydia Doe, after the initial meeting are the following:

-- The client is interested in discovering how house attributes correlate with sale prices.
-Therefore, the client expects data visualizations of the correlated variables against the sale price.
-- The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?